FrankwaP/mixxx-utils/README.md

 I used it because I had a mix of keys calculated with "Queen Mary (qm-keydetector)" and "KeyFinder", and I selectively deleted the QM keys so the could be recalculated with KF.

-`fix_false_missing_tracks.sql` is useful when Mixxx incorrectly detect tracks as missing (you can still use them with a drag-and-drop from the library).
+`fix_false_missing_tracks.sql` is useful when Mixxx incorrectly detects tracks as missing (you can still use them with a drag-and-drop from the library).
 It simply resets all the "missing" field.

 `mixxxdb_cleanup.sql` is a copy of a script found in the [offical repo](https://github.com/mixxxdj/mixxx/tree/main/tools)